 Live Stream to Provide an Inside Peek at Your Operations

-Outsiders probably don’t know what the day to day looks like in construction or engineering.
+Outsiders probably don’t know what the day to day looks like in manufacturing.
 Even your current clients that meet with you regularly may not fully understand how you make decisions and problem solve.
-Construction and engineering can be quite technical in nature so providing a raw, real-time inside look gives it a human touch and makes it more relatable.
+Manufacturing can be quite technical in nature so providing a raw, real-time inside look gives it a human touch and makes it more relatable.